SamiCraft/SamiPlugin/README.md

 - `webhook` must be a valid Discord Webhook URL, you can find more about Discord Webhooks on [this link](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)
 - `port` represents a TCP port where the Balance API will listen to
-- `guid` is a discord server id you want to use for verification
+- `auth.guild` is a discord server id you want to use for verification
-- `role` is a role you want to use for verification
+- `auth.role` is a role you want to use for verification
+- `auth.staff` is the staff role id
+- `auth.supporter` represents a supporter only channel id
 - The color section must contain only valid color decimal or hexadecimal numbers

 > Guild is set by default to [Sami's Hidey Hole](http://discord.gg/samifying) and role to the Media role.
-Make sure that the role in your configuration is from the guild
+Make sure that the roles and channels in your configuration are from the correct guild

 ### Vault Balance API